VIISON/shopware/UPGRADE-5.3.md

 ### Additions

 * Added new column `garbage_collectable TINYINT(1) DEFAULT 1` to table `s_media_album` to define if an album is to be considered by the `sw:media:cleanup` command.
 The flag can be toggled in the album settings.
+* Added possibility to translate document types, dispatch and payment methods.

 ### Changes